Dental CrownsAn Overview

 Many people have unexplained pain from filled back teeth, which is usually due to hairline cracks in the chewing part of the tooth.
 Placing new dental crowns on these teeth relieves the pain and allows a return of full dental function for these teeth.

-In front teeth, older fillings can both weaken the teeth and cause “appearance” problems due to staining or chipping.
+In front teeth, older fillings can weaken the teeth and cause “appearance” problems due to staining or chipping.
 Porcelain crowns and bridges are suitable in cases where porcelain veneers are not.